questianon/sdupdates/README.md

 !!! danger Warnings:

-	1. Ckpts/hypernetworks/embeddings are ==not== interently safe as of right now.
+	1. Ckpts/hypernetworks/embeddings and scripts downloaded from here are ==not== interently safe as of right now.
 They can be pickled/contain malicious code.
 Use your common sense and protect yourself as you would with any random download link you would see on the internet.

 	2. Monitor your GPU temps and increase cooling and/or undervolt them if you need to.
 There have been claims of GPU issues due to high temps.

-	3. Extensions can change code when they're ran.
-Be careful Check the news for more information

-!!! info There is now a github for this rentry: https://github.com/questianon/sdupdates.
-This should allow you to see changes across the different updates

-!!! note Changelog: everything except discord and reddit

 All rentry links are ended with a '.org' here and can be changed to a '.co'.
 Also, use incognito/private browsing when opening google links, else you lose your anonymity / someone may dox you